FrancesCoronel/personal-website-v3/_posts/2015-04-13-what-to-do-week-negative-8.md

 =============================

-After applying and interviewing for a bunch of internships and coding bootcamps and receiving a bunch of rejections and acceptances, I’ve decided to head to [Fullstack Academy](https://fullstackacademy.com "Fullstack Academy") this summer which is located in New York City to be part of their inaugural class
+After applying and interviewing for a bunch of internships and coding bootcamps and receiving a bunch of rejections and acceptances, I've decided to head to [Fullstack Academy](https://fullstackacademy.com "Fullstack Academy") this summer which is located in New York City to be part of their inaugural class